National Institutional Ranking Framework: Management (Top 10)

+Law (Top 5 )

 Criticism

-The list was criticised for being incomplete, incoherent and bordering on the random in 2017.
+The rankings have been criticized as manipulative by students and some academics.
+In spite of the criticism, the government has done little to modify the methodologies or results of the rankings.
+The list was criticized for being incomplete and incoherent in 2017.
 Indian Institute of Technology (BHU) Varanasi raised objection on 2017 NIRF ranking, accusing it of being based on incomplete data.